 About your course

-A Masters degree that will enable you to make a significant and measurable contribution to the body of legal knowledge in your chosen subject.
+This LLM is a Masters degree that will enable you to make a significant and measurable contribution to the body of legal knowledge in your chosen subject.

 - Course available to study full time (1 year) and part time (2 years)